fastlane/fastlane/CONTRIBUTING.md

 Please be aware that we don’t accept submissions for new actions at the moment.
 You can find more information about that [here][submit action].

+### Updating Auto-Generated Swift API

+If your changes update any interface, documentation or behavior of _fastlane_ APIs, it's very likely these changes will require updating the Swift APIs.
+You can update the auto-generated Swift APIs by running `bundle exec fastlane generate_swift_api`.
+Commit the changes generated and include them in your PR.

 ## I want to help work on _fastlane_ by reviewing issues and PRs

 Thanks!
 We would really appreciate the help!
 Feel free to read our document on how to [respond to issues and PRs][responding to prs] and also check out how to become a [core contributor][core contributor].